Beloved-vince/Beloved-vince/README.md

 - 👋 Hi, I’m @Beloved-vince
 - 👀 I’m a software engineer verse in deploying web-based application, web scraping and lot more in tech
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning docker
 - 💞️ I’m looking to collaborate on real life project to automate human needs
 - 📫 How to reach me belovedvince@gmail.com or vinceoludare@gmail.com